How to Plant Onions: A Growing Guide

 The fundamental considerations and subtle nuances of growing and caring for onions are beyond the scope of this introduction to plant care.
 Please see our Resource Center where we offer additional instructional videos and articles, as well as our bookstore.

-Soil Preparation to Grow Onions:
+Soil Preparation to Grow Onions

-Onions prefer loose, well-drained soils that are high in fertility, slightly acidic, adequately irrigated and exposed to full sunlight.
+Onions prefer loose, well-drained soils that are high in fertility, slightly acidic, adequately irrigated, and exposed to full sunlight.
 The looser the composition of your soil, the larger your onion bulbs will grow.
-Prepare your bed by turning under animal manure or plant residue based compost.
+Prepare your bed by turning under animal manure or plant residue-based compost.
 Please make sure that this material is fully broken down before planting.

-Compost composed of cedar or redwood is not an acceptable substitute for high quality compost.
+Compost composed of cedar or redwood is not an acceptable substitute for high-quality compost.

 Growing Onions from Seed

-Onions are easy to grow from seed and can be started about 10-12 weeks before you are ready to transplant them outside.
+Onions are easy to grow from seed and can be started about 10–12 weeks before you are ready to transplant them outside.
 If you live in very cold winter regions, start seeds indoors in February or plant directly in the garden in warm winter regions.
-Use a good quality seed starting mix and sow about 1/2” deep.
-Onions seeds can take up to a week to germinate and are pretty slow growing, just keep the soil moist and once seeds have germinated, supply them with a good grow light or place in a sunny window.
-When the seedlings are about 2”, you can feed them with a very dilute solution of fish and kelp (follow the directions on the label).
-Once you are ready to transplant them out in the garden (daytime temps should be at least 50°F), trim the tops to about 4” and plant about 2” deep and 4-6” apart.
-The soil should be loose and have a good supply of phosphorus.
-Keep the bed well weeded as onions do not like competition from weeds or other plants.
+Use a good-quality seed starting mix and sow about 1/2” deep.
+Onion seeds can take up to a week to germinate and are slow growing.
+Keep the soil moist and, once seeds have germinated, supply them with a grow light or place in a sunny window.

 Planting Onion Transplants

-Onion transplants can be grown up from seed or purchased as plants–typically available in fall & spring.
+Onion transplants can be grown up from seed or purchased as plants—typically available in fall and spring.
 Fall is the optimum time to plant onions in mild climates.
 Onion transplants are often wilted when they arrive.
-Like other members of the hardy lily family, they will survive for about 2-3 weeks after being pulled from the soil.
+Like other members of the hardy lily family, they will survive for about 2–3 weeks after being pulled from the soil.

 Planting Onion Sets